argoproj/argo-rollouts/docs/features/experiment.md

 traffic to be shifted to experiment pods.

 !!! note
-    This feature is currently available only for the SMI and ALB Traffic Routers.
+    This feature is currently available only for the SMI, ALB, and Istio Traffic Routers.

 ```yaml
 apiVersion: argoproj.io/v1alpha1